 2.2 When an employee is called as a witness when the University is not a party to the action and the University does not reimburse such employee for mileage, sustenance and room, the employee may collect witness fees and mileage from the proper party if the employee is on authorized leave.

 2.3 An employee who is personally interested in or a party to a criminal or civil action or who voluntarily appears as a witness must charge his/her absence against earned annual leave or request leave without pay.

+2.4 Jury Duty leave may only be used in place of regularly scheduled work hours and shall not cause overtime.

 Conference or Convention Leave - Two days per year may be allowed for employee organization conference/convention leave.
 Attendance is limited to three institutional officers, any state officers on campus, one delegate at large, and one delegate for each 50 members.
 If the conference/convention is held on a working day, the delegates will be paid as usual.
 If it is not a working day there will be no reimbursement.
 Leave may be denied if the employee's absence would unduly disrupt the operations or services of the institution.